Witnessing a Camel Sacrifice in Sudan

 When the time came I wondered into the Mosque with a local English teacher (who incidentally offered me a job teaching in his school!).
 There were about 2000 people who had come here to worship and, aside from 2 Italian pilots who lived there and worked for the World Food Program, there were no other tourists.

-Everyone was hugely interested in my presence; one guy specifically approached me to discuss the benefits of international travel, the merits of Christianity (note: he assumed I was Christian) working alongside Islam – his monologue finished with a big smile, a hearty handshake and a huge bearhug!
+Everyone was hugely interested in my presence; one guy specifically approached me to discuss the benefits of international travel, the merits of Christianity working alongside Islam – his monologue finished with a big smile, a hearty handshake and a huge bearhug!

-Anyway, the ceremony got underway and the crowd formed a circle outside the mosque, where a couple of men were dancing and shaking instruments in the middle.
+Anyway, the ceremony got underway, and the crowd formed a circle outside the mosque, where a couple of men were dancing and shaking instruments in the middle.
 The crowd began to chant slowly and quietly.
-A few more people joined the men in the middle and the crowd picked up the pace a little bit.
-Before I knew it, about 15 men where in the centre circle (turns out they were the Chiefs) and the crowd began chanting and swaying rhythmically with more vigour.
+A few more people joined the men in the middle, and the crowd picked up the pace a little bit.
+Before I knew it, about 15 men were in the centre circle (turns out they were the Chiefs) and the crowd began chanting and swaying rhythmically with more vigour.

-I looked around as I was snapping away on my camera and I saw a camel being brought into the affair.
-I found some guy with a smidgen of English and he informed me that I was very lucky because once a year they sacrificed a camel and that today was that day.
+I looked around as I was snapping away on my camera, out of nowhere I saw a camel being brought into the affair.
+I found some guy with a smidgen of English, he informed me that I was very lucky because once a year they sacrificed a camel and that today was that day.
 On questioning, he revealed that one of the Chiefs would cut off the camel’s head in front of the crowd and then they would eat the meat.

 To be entirely honest, I was pretty shocked.
 I don’t mind admitting that I wasn’t overly enamoured by the idea of watching a camel get decapitated before my eyes but then again this was a cultural experience I was unlikely to EVER see again.
 I’m a bloody vegetarian after all.
 But nothing was stopping these guys, so on they went.

 Someone walked in and picked the camel head and neck up, walked over to a field a set it down there – it was now finished with and, I guess, no longer necessary for the ceremony.
 I walked over to see the damage that had been done, I couldn’t help but feel sorry for the animal as it lay there with its tongue hanging out, no-one interested anymore.